-For the 2016 PSEBA report, the city of Chicago provided information regarding their PSEBA recipients.
-As the city of Chicago contains a large portion of the overall population of the State of Illinois and a correspondingly large number of PSEBA-applicable police, fire, and park service departments, information regarding their usage of PSEBA was thought to help better understand the overall situation for the state of Illinois.
-However, despite receiving some information from the City, there were significant issues and unique circumstances with the data that have kept Chicago from being as useful for this analysis as would be preferred.
+For the 2018 PSEBA report, the city of Chicago provided information regarding their PSEBA recipients, which is included in this report.
+The city of Chicago contains a large portion of the overall population of the State of Illinois and a correspondingly large number of PSEBA-applicable police, fire, and park service departments.
+Information regarding their usage of PSEBA would normally help to better understand the overall situation for the state of Illinois.

-Unlike the other municipalities surveyed, the city of Chicago is a self-insured entity.
-While insurance payments to vendors (such as Blue Cross Blue Shield, Health Alliance, etc.) and various items of information could be obtained from other entities, Chicago does not have a similar means of comparison as they do not make payments to insurance companies for coverage of their PSEBA recipients.
-Furthermore, very few PSEBA-applicable individuals in the city of Chicago choose to participate in PSEBA.
+However, unlike the other municipalities surveyed, the city of Chicago is a self-insured entity.
+While insurance payments to vendors (such as Blue Cross Blue Shield, Health Alliance, etc.) and various items of information could be obtained from other entities, Chicago does not have an easy means of comparison.
+Furthermore, relatively few PSEBA-applicable individuals in the city of Chicago choose to participate in PSEBA.
 According to communications with representatives of Chicago, this is due to most individuals injured in the line of duty choosing to stay in their existing plan, which in many (if not most) cases, offers equivalent or better coverage than the PSEBA plan utilized by the City.
-Unfortunately, further inquiries by the Commission for details regarding plan structures and equivalent insurance benefits have not been answered by the City as of the drafting of this report.
+Despite those limitations, the City of Chicago did supply relevant PSEBA data included in this report on a number of beneficiaries who chose to participate in PSEBA.
+Within the demographic limits described above, this data is useful for aggregate comparisons within the PSEBA recipient cohort.